genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 `setWithDefault`

-This function is similar, but allows a default value to be specified:
+This function is similar to `set`, but enables you to specify a default value:

 ```kotlin
 genesiSet.setWithDefault(executionReport.yield, 1.0)